oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 ![](brgemm_pic.png)

 This is necessary on multiple occasions, a few examples being:
-- for convolutions, where blocks can overlap depending on covolution strides
+- for convolutions, where blocks can overlap depending on convolution strides
 - for LSTM/GRU where weights for each gate can live in separate memory addresses.
 - for models with embedding lookup, where vectors can be passed as separate blocks.